The geodatabase is a container used to hold a collection of datasets. There are different types:

 Multiuser: many readers and many writers

-One TB for each dataset.
-Each file geodatabase can hold many datasets.
-The 1 TB limit can be raised to 256 TB for extremely large image datasets.
+By default, each dataset can grow to one TB.
+The 1 TB limit can be raised to 4 or 256 TB for extremely large image datasets.
 Each feature class can scale up to hundreds of millions of vector features per dataset.

 Security and permissions